multivariate_polynomial_abstract#

 classmethod from_poly(polynomial, new_coeffs=None)[source]#

-constructs a new polynomial instance based on the properties of an input polynomial
+Create a new polynomial instance based on an existing polynomial.

 Parameters:

-• polynomial (MultivariatePolynomialSingleABC) – input polynomial instance defining the properties to be reused
+• polynomial (MultivariatePolynomialSingleABC) – Input polynomial instance defining the properties to be reused (multi-index set and grid).

 Returns: